baidu-research/task_space/README.md

 Check [vision/README.md](vision/README.md) for reproducing results on computer vision.

 ## Additional Comments
 ***Note:*** This project requires running many small jobs.
 So it will be very useful if you have a cluster powered by slurm, which can launch jobs in parallel.
-Therefore in the job-launching scripts, you can see multiple commands like
+In the job-launching scripts, you can see multiple commands like
 ```
 sbatch -p $partition --gres=gpu:1 --wrap "python run.py" -o $job_log_path
 ```